BabylonJS/Documentation/content/landing_pages/toolsAndResourcesGUIEditorLandingPage.md

 <img src="/img/tools/guiEditor/move.jpg" title="GUI Editor Move"/>

-The select button allows you to move a currently selected GUI with the mouse.
+The move button allows you to move a currently selected GUI with the mouse.

 #### Pan